How to Keep Barn Doors from Swinging (6 Ways)

 Structural issues

-If the wood used to construct the door is too light or has structural deformities, such as warping or air pockets, it may be more likely to sway.
+If the wood used to construct the door is too light or has structural deformities like warping or air pockets, it may be more likely to sway.

-This may not be as apparent as the other reasons, but it is always wise to consider where the door was bought and what type of wood was used!
+This may not be as obvious as the other reasons.
+However, it is always smart to think about where the door was bought and what type of wood was used!

 Some good options are walnut, maple, and Douglas fir.
 All of these woods are durable and good-looking!